linmonsv/LearnAlgorithm/README.md

 brain functions

 ## The argument from evolution
-Life’s innite variety is the result of a single mechanism: natural selection.
+Life’s infinite variety is the result of a single mechanism: natural selection.

 ## The argument from physics
 physics is unique in its simplicity.
 Outside physics and